 PROHIBITING DEVOCALIZATION Loopholes That Hurt Animals: Be an informed advocate.
 Learn about the language pushed by special interest groups to create laws that elevate this act of cruelty to an acceptable option.

-Massachusetts Devocalization Ban:Massachusetts has the only enforceable law in the U.S. that protects all dogs and cats statewide from devocalization.
+Massachusetts Devocalization Ban:Massachusetts has the only law in the US that protects all dogs and cats statewide from devocalization.
 Learn who supported it, who fought it and the provisions that protect animals and people.
 For example, those who purchase dogs or cats without being informed of a prior devocalization can be awarded treble damages for the harm done to their pets.

 Proposed New York State Devocalization Ban: Special interests that profit from devocalization opposed this proposed humane law; it died in the NYS Senate without a vote when the 2011-12 legislative session ended, but was refiled in 2013.
+Now it's in danger of becoming a law that legitimizes devocalization--an act of cruelty--thanks to amendments pushed by those with a financial interest in devocalization.

 WHAT YOU CAN DO RIGHT NOW, WITHOUT SPENDING A DIME "Sunlight is the best disinfectant."
 Take devocalization out of the shadows--and help end it--by sharing these links via email, Facebook, Twitter and other social media.